BKeyport/MMM-Multimonth/README.md

 18 Oct 2023 - Added CSS class "instanceID" to allow for more complex CSS.
 Yes, I'm still working on the module - just been busy.
 Added fontsize variable to defaults.

 1 Dec 2023 - Basic changes to system to allow for a new feature (currently undocumented, need to go back through code to document due to being lazy and not writing down changes) - large calendar as well as small.

+5 May 2024 - Fixed US Weeknumbers, among other bug fixes.